robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 **Figure xx.** Version control and collaborative editing using a git repository on bitbucket.

 # Pandoc markdown for scientific texts
 Following the potential of typesetting scientific manuscripts with Pandoc is demonstrated with examples for typical document elements, such as formulas, figures, tables, code listings and references.
+A brief introduction is given by @dominici_pandoc_2014.
 The complete Pandoc User's Manual can be found at <http://pandoc.org/MANUAL.html>.

 ## Tables